Estimated reading time: 5 minutes

 If you forget everything else about how to start a pawnbroker business, remember this: You MUST form a legal entity.

 There are many business structures to choose from, but LLCs are the most popular.
-By forming an LLC, you protect your personal assets and safeguard yourself from being personally liable for debts incurred.
+By forming an LLC, you protect your personal assets and safeguard yourself and the other business owners from being personally liable for debts incurred.
 Without one, you’re personally liable and could lose everything in the event of a lawsuit!

 We here at Inc Authority specialize in forming LLCs and can get you started in a few simple steps.
 Did we mention that our LLC setup service is 100% free!